StreetScout

 Where is Booleroo Centre?

-Booleroo Centre is a suburb of South Australia, Australia.
+Booleroo Centre is a suburb of South Australia, Australia, in the Mount Remarkable local government area.

 What is the population of Booleroo Centre?